HughScott2002/Hunzo-Server/ReadME.md

 bash `cp .env.example .env `

-bash `docker compose up --build`
+bash `docker compose up --build ` add `-d` to detach from the output of the containers

 OR

-bash`docker compose --env-file .env.example  up --build -d`
+bash`docker compose --env-file .env.example  up --build ` add `-d` to detach from the output of the containers